uhasker/large-language-models-for-software-engineers/src/07-benchmarking-and-evaluation.md

 ```

 In this particular case, the correct answer is (D).

-Of course, I knew that and did not need to look this up at all.
+> Of course, I knew that and did not need to look this up at all.

 We can evaluate an LLM by presenting it with the questions and answer options, then checking whether its response matches the correct answer.

 Here is an example of how we might approach this.

-Let's define a function that generates a response:
+Let us once again define a function that generates a response:

 ```python
 import os